-I love learning about the origins of language and how it shapes the world.
-Reading the work of people from all different backgrounds provides unlimited perspectives and opportunities to grow.
+I love learning about the origins of language and how it shapes communities.
+Reading the works of people from all different backgrounds provides unlimited perspectives.
 In college, I took every type of literature, writing, linguistics, grammar, and editing course that I possibly could.

 I have always been interested in making, building, or fixing something.
 This interest led to a variety of summer jobs as I was working through school — from bartending to renovating houses.
 Each experience served me later on as a product manager.
 My favorite though, was my summer job working as a ferryman on the Helford River in Cornwall, England.
 It turned out this role had many parallels to product management.